 This article—about foxhunters on the road and the joys of visiting—is being published in several installments: 1.
 A Huntsman’s Perspective, 2.
 One Master’s Perspective, 3.
 Another Master’s Perspective, and 4.
 A Member’s Perspective.
 Here is our second installment.

 I first met the Ambassador of Foxhunting, Ben Hardaway, MFH, of the Midland Foxhounds (GA) in 1973.
 It was Ben’s first trip to Virginia, and I was in awe of this traveling foxhunting circus.
 His members were so excited as were his hounds to show their adaptation to a different territory.
 Many more times did he come to hunt with us, and I also had the pleasure of being invited to hunt with him in his country.
 But I envied being able to take your own hounds to strange territories.
-So after hunting in Midland several times and becoming enthused, my son Michael and I made our first trek south with hounds in 1999.To read more, a subscription is needed: Click here to subscribe
+So after hunting in Midland several times and becoming enthused, my son Michael and I made our first trek south with hounds in 1999.To read more, a subscription is required.
+Log in or click here to subscribe.